EVRAG/yandex_prompts/DEPLOYMENT.md

 # Deployment Guide

-This document explains how to run the Yandex Prompt Night stack inside Docker and how to configure SSH keys so the server can pull the repository directly from GitHub.
+This document explains how to deploy the single-round Railways voting game with Docker and how to configure SSH access for pulling the repository on a remote host.

 ## Prerequisites

 - Docker Engine 25+ and Docker Compose v2.
-- An OpenAI API key (set as `OPENAI_API_KEY` for the server).
 - A domain or public IP to expose the client (optional but recommended).

 ## File Overview